what3words/w3w-android-components/compose-sample/README.md

 The W3WAutoSuggestTextField is a port of the [W3WAutoSuggestEditText](https://github.com/what3words/w3w-android-components) component in Jetpack compose.
-This port extends all the core functionalities of the W3WAutoSuggestEditText to Jetpack compose, and it also provides clients access to

-* the instance of W3WAutoSuggestEditText that is used internally.
+This port extends all the core functionalities of the W3WAutoSuggestEditText to Jetpack compose, and it also provides you access to an instance of W3WAutoSuggestEditText used internally.
-*

 <img src="https://github.com/what3words/w3w-android-components/blob/dev/assets/components-1-new.gif" width=40% height=40%>